-At present, the F&EIS consists of thirty-eight full time members who make up the Fire Investigations and Hazardous Devices (Bomb Squad) units.
-F&EIS also consists of eight bomb techs, five bomb dogs and five accelerant detector dogs.
-Each unit has its own self-contained command and control structure and a specific jurisdiction to serve.
+The Fire & Explosive Investigation Section consists of thirty-two Massachusetts State Police officers who make up the Fire Investigation Unit and the State Police Bomb Squad.
+Each unit has a self-contained command and control structure and a specific jurisdiction to serve.
 Many of the investigators have been cross-trained to assist the other sections in time of need.

 The office for the Fire & Explosion Investigation Section is located in the Department of Fire Services, State Road, Stow, MA 01775.

 Call your State Police Troop Duty Officer directly or call State Police Dispatch at 508-820-2121 and ask to be connected.
 Tell the Troop Duty Officer to have the Fire Investigator or the State Police Bomb Technician on-call contact you immediately.

 Fire Investigator Certification

 Fire investigator certification in Massachusetts is provided to stimulate the professional development of public safety fire investigators in Massachusetts by allowing eligible members a means to demonstrate their ability to meet professional qualification standards through an objective measure of their professional knowledge, skills, and abilities.
 The Massachusetts Public Safety Fire Investigator Certification Coalition is authorized by the Secretary of Public Safety to provide public safety fire investigator certification for the Commonwealth.
 The Coalition is made from representatives of the Massachusetts Fire Training Council, The Massachusetts Municipal Police Committee and the Massachusetts State Police.
 For more information read the Frequently Asked Questions on the process.